 Arielle has a background in theatre and improvisation having grown up at the Piven Theatre Workshop where she began studying with Joyce & Byrne Piven at the age of nine.
 She went on to study in the Experimental Theatre Wing at NYU’s Tisch School of the Arts where she received her BFA in Drama.
 She then studied in an MFA-style year-long directing program at Second City Theatre in Chicago.
 She taught adults and children improv & theatre at Second City and Piven Theatre, which makes her uniquely skilled at helping people relax and be natural on camera.

-Arielle's film “Belonging in the USA: The Story of Michael D. McCarty” won Best Documentary at the Borderscene Film Festival in New Mexico in 2019, The film, the first in a series of three, has won multiple other awards and screened at film festivals and other public and private events around the world.
+Arielle's film “Belonging in the USA: The Story of Michael D. McCarty” won Best Documentary at the Borderscene Film Festival in New Mexico, The film, the first in a trilogy of films centered around empathy and belonging, has won multiple other awards and screened at film festivals and other public and private events around the world.

 In April 2022 in her hometown Arielle's presented her first TEDx Talk- Wilmette "All In" her topic on how The Simple Act of Listening Can be Revolutionary.